OmarAlqawasmeh/OntologyEnrichment/README.md

-# An updated/enhanced version to be released soon.

 # A semi-automatic approach for ontology enrichment using external knowledge bases

 A semi-automatic approach to enrich ontologies using external knowledge bases

+## Description:

+A semi-automatic approach for ontology enrichment based on the usage of three external knowledge bases: DBpedia, WikiData, and NELL.
+The main aim of this approach is to suggest a set of classes, relations and instances to be used as a help during the evolution process of an ontology.

 ## Usage:

-1. Download and place the NELL knowledge base file at the resources folder
+1. Download and place the NELL knowledge base file inside the resources folder
    - `NELL.08m.1040.esv.csv:` http://rtw.ml.cmu.edu/resources/results/08m/NELL.08m.1040.cesv.csv.gz

 2. To compile and run the jar file, run the following command:
+   - Run `mvn package`
-   - `java -jar ...`
+   - Inside `target` folder, run the following command to start: `java -jar OntologyEnrichment.jar help` .

 ## To cite please refer to: